Ismail-Mekni/mxreflection/README.md

 # MXReflection
 A Java math framework based on [mXparser library](http://mathparser.org/) capabilities.

-You can calculate complex mathematical operations and functions with Java, just by using class related fields, MXReflection reads values from the assigned fields and injects the results in the `@MXFormula` annotated fields:
+You can calculate complex mathematical operations and functions with Java, just by using class related fields, MXReflection reads values from the assigned fields and injects the results in the `@MXFormula` annotated fields.

+ - With `@Variable`  value we can assign customized argument names to be used in the target function.
+ - `@MXFormula` annotation value contains the function expression with the arguments.

+First example:

     class Example1 {